Starignus/Python_Workshop_ICAH/README.md

 The Jupyter Notebook is a web application that allows you to create and share documents that contain live code, equations, visualizations and explanatory text.

-In case you Jupyter is not by default installed, you should have got a message telling you so when running the ``check_python_installation.py``.
+If Jupyter is not installed by default, you should have received a message telling you so when running the ``check_python_installation.py``.
 If that is the case, you have to install it.

 In **Linux and Mac** open a terminal and type:
 ```bash